Graeme Massey FIRP – our managing director

-Matthew De Gannes AIRP – our senior consultant
+Matthew De Gannes AIRP – head of permanent recruitment

-Matthew supports our permanent recruitment division.
+Matthew heads our permanent recruitment division.
 He is an experienced delivery consultant with expertise in both AV and Digital Media, as well as IT.
 Highly personable and with an eye for detail, he offers informative advice, guidance, and assistance when you are looking either to start, or further your AV career.
 With a proven academic background in creative design and digital media, he has a passion for AV technology which is testimony to his success.

 As your AV recruitment partner, Matthew works tirelessly to get results.
 Every candidate is qualified by him in detail.
 Consultancy with personality.
 Recruitment with integrity.
 So if you are seeking your next AV job or you’re hiring then call our permanent team today.